 Our online Criminal Justice master’s degree program combines criminological and organizational theory with policy and practice to help prepare you for leadership roles in the criminal justice field.
 During the program, you’ll participate in academically rigorous coursework designed to help you develop a comprehensive understanding of the public and private sides of today’s criminal justice landscape.

-- Demonstrate an understanding of criminological theory and how it informs public policy while shaping the way the American justice system operates
+- Demonstrate how criminological theory informs public policy and shapes the operation of the American criminal justice system.

 - Complete coursework and assignments at your own pace through our convenient online format